ipfs/js-ipfs/README.md

 $ npm install ipfs --global
 ```

 The CLI is available by using the command `jsipfs` in your terminal.
-This is aliased, instead of using `ipfs`, to make sure it does not conflict with the Go implementation.
+This is aliased, instead of using `ipfs`, to make sure it does not conflict with the [Go implementation](https://github.com/ipfs/go-ipfs).

-### Use in the browser with browserify, webpack or any bundler
+### Use in the browser

+##### With browserify, webpack or any bundler

-You can find examples of how to do this bundling at: `https://github.com/ipfs/js-ipfs/tree/master/examples`.
+Find examples of how to do this bundling at: `https://github.com/ipfs/js-ipfs/tree/master/examples`.
 If you are using webpack, make sure to use version 2 or above, otherwise it won't work.

-### Use in a browser using a script tag
+##### With script tag

 Loading this module in a browser (using a `<script>` tag) makes the `Ipfs` object available in the global namespace.
 The last published version of the package become [available for download](https://unpkg.com/ipfs/dist/) from [unpkg](https://unpkg.com/) and thus you may use it as the source:

 ```html
 <!-- loading the minified version -->